hpcugent/vsc-mympirun/README.md

 # Controlling launcher

 In recent Intel MPI versions (> 4.1), mpirun uses Hydra as its process manager.
-It is possible to change the launcher Hydra uses using the `--launcher` option.
+It is possible to change the launcher Hydra uses using the `--launcher` option (see [Bootstrap Options](https://software.intel.com/en-us/node/589997)).

 FIXME: explain difference between `pbsdsh` and `ssh`